aaronkyle/social-development/social-policy/README.md

 <p>Toward defining 'social policy', most IFIs maintain some form of <a href="">operations manual</a>&mdash;policies for effecting the mandates of their institutional charters.
 In addition to board-approved policies and regulations, some IFI operations manuals also include notes of guidance staff and clients that elaborate on the intended meaning of policy provisions and to inform better implementation.</p>

-<p>For example, while the Asian Development Bank’s operations manual refers only to policies (which the ADB terms <strong>'operational procedures'</strong>, or OPs), the operations manual of the World Bank contains <strong>operational policies</strong> (OPs), <strong>bank procedures</strong> (BPs), <strong>directives</strong>, as well as interim instructions to staff (referred to OpMemos).</p>
+<p>For example, while the Asian Development Bank’s operations manual refers only to policies (which the ADB terms <strong>'operational procedures'</strong>, or OPs), the operations manual of the World Bank contains <strong>operational policies</strong> (OPs), <strong>bank procedures</strong> (BPs), <strong>directives</strong>, as well as interim instructions to staff (referred to as OpMemos).</p>

 <p>Distinctions between ‘policy’ a ‘guidance’ can be difficult to discern in the absence of project legal agreements.
 It is not always possible for clients to discern what is <em>required</em> from that which is simply “recommended” (a question that my clients often pose when considering my recommendations for policy implementation).</p>

-<p>To help address definitional ambiguity, I have <a href="./terms/terminology.html">started to compile definitions for common terms</a>.
+<p>To help address definitional ambiguity, I have <a href="../terms/terminology.md">started to compile definitions for common terms</a>.
 This list is not meant to be exhaustive, and my focus is specific to social development concerns.</p>
 </div>
 </div>